alkminisarigeorgiou/lab1-crud-springboot/README.md

 # lab1-crud-springboot
-Simple CRUD application for demonstartion of build automation and CI/CD integration
+Simple CRUD application for demonstartion of build automation and CI/CD integration using the Spring Boot Framework